“How-to” videos for the below instructions can be found under the Learn section

 Moonlight influences Nightjar calling rates.
 You can only survey during suitable time frames that coincide with bright moon nights within these 2023 dates:

-- Window 3: 20 June to 6 July for any areas north of AZ, FL, NM, and TX and recommended for high elevation areas in the Northern U.S.: 9 June to 25 June
+- Window 3: Areas north of AZ*, FL, NM, and TX, and recommended for high elevation areas in the Northern U.S.: 9 June to 25 June

 - Survey only at night (30 min after sunset) and when the moon is above the horizon.
 Check your local moonrise forecast here